tanchunsiong/Zoom_MeetingSDK_Windows_RawDataDemos/README.md

   "zak": ""
 }
 ```

-- a folder named "SDK" with the Zoom SDK libraries.
+- populate the folder named "SDK" with the Zoom Meeting SDK libraries.
 These are not included in the repo.
-They can be downloaded from the Zoom SDK website.
+They can be downloaded from the (Zoom SDK website)[marketplace.zoom.us].
 The file/folder structure within the SDK folder should be as follows:
 	- x64
 	- x86
 	- CHANGELOG.MD
 	- OSS-LICENSE.txt
 	- README.md
 	- version.txt

+These projects are currently using Zoom Meeting SDK for Windows v5.14.5.15340